 HOW TO RENT ONE OF OUR PLACES IN ISLA VISTA

 If you’ve never rented an apartment or house before it can be a little scary.
-When you rent from me I will do my best to make it understandable and, hopefully, an enjoyable process for you.
-You or your parent are welcome to contact me with any questions.
+When you rent from me we will do our best to make it understandable and, hopefully, an enjoyable process for you.
+You or your parent are welcome to contact us with any questions.

 We are a small property management company and do NOT manage thousands of units.
 We only have a small number of units in Isla Vista